 Templates of the applications are available on the website.
 An explanation is given on how each application is to be presented and in which cases the document needs to be registered.

-the individual in question must also provide proof of their identity with one of the following documents: Identity card, passport, driving licence, university card.
+The individual in question must also provide proof of their identity (identity card, passport, driving licence or university card).

 - By ordinary post.
 If the documentation is sent by certified delivery, it must be presented at the corresponding post office in accordance with article 31 of Royal Decree 1829/1999, of 3 December, in an open envelope so that the application addressed to the University can be dated and stamped before being certified.
 If the application is not dated and stamped by the post office, the date on which it arrives at the General Registry of the University will be regarded as the date of presentation.

 - At the registry of a national public administration or autonomous region of Spain.
 Applications may not be presented at the registry of a local public administration.

 - At the diplomatic representations or the consular offices of the Spanish state abroad.

 Applications must be presented within the periods established in the timetable of administrative procedures that is approved each year in the registration regulations.
 These periods are published online under each procedure.

 The URV offers the possibility of carrying out certain procedures online.

 However, you should be aware that to carry out procedures online you must have a URV email account.